 - Male patients must use a condom during treatment and for 3 months after the last dose of olaparib when having sexual intercourse with a pregnant woman or with a woman of childbearing potential.
 Female partners of male patients should also use a highly effective form of contraception if they are of childbearing potential

 - No other prior invasive malignancy is allowed except for the following: adequately treated basal (or squamous cell) skin cancer, in situ breast or cervical cancer.
-Stage I or II invasive cancer treated with a curative intent without evidence of disease recurrence for at least five years
+Any malignancy treated with a curative intent without evidence of disease recurrence for at least 6 months

 - Medical co-morbidities that are deemed to make risk of surgery unacceptably high as determined by institutional standards